jedesah/scala-codesheet-api/README.md

 Scala CodeSheet API
 ===================

 An API to evaluate Scala code.
 It will output a String representation of every top-level expression.
-Furthermore, the evaluation engine will generate sample values for functions and classes in order to output a reprensentation of expressions within these.
+Furthermore, the evaluation engine will generate sample values for functions and classes in order to output a representation of expressions within these.

 Right now the library accepts a String and outputs a String.